Iceland Itinerary

 Day 4: Golden Circle (sleep in Reykjavík)

-Day 5: Reykjavík, or excursions — whale watching, horseback riding, glacier hikes, volcano cave tours (sleep in Reykjavík)
+Day 5: Reykjavík, or excursions — whale watching, horseback riding, glacier hikes (sleep in Reykjavík)

-- With only 4 days: Spend less time in Reykjavík — see it in the two evenings, and on your morning of departure.
+• With 4 days: Spend less time in Reykjavík — see it in the two evenings, and on your morning of departure.

 Rick’s Best 10-Day Iceland Road Trip

-With enough time, it's possible to see Reykjavík, drive the entire 800-mile route of the Ring Road that circles the entire island, side-trip to the Westman Islands, and hit the Golden Circle highlights.
+With enough time, it's possible to see Reykjavík, drive the entire Ring Road route, including the South Coast, side-trip to the Westman Islands, and hit the Golden Circle highlights.
 The 10-day itinerary outlined here assumes you've rented a car (or campervan) and sets a fast pace, with several long driving days (and one-night stands) in a row.
 The more time you can devote to the Ring, the more relaxed and rewarding your circuit will be.

 Day 1: Arrive, pick up car, stop at the Blue Lagoon on the way into Reykjavík (sleep in Reykjavík)